 An integral alternator using rare earth magnets, provides alternating current for battery charging and electrical accessory drive.
 The alternator is attached to the flywheel and is driven directly by the crankshaft.
 The ignition system is a transistorized electronic system; two fixed coils mounted adjacent to the flywheel are energised by rare earth magnets attached to the flywheel.

-The passing of the coils by the magnets creates the high voltage current which is then transported by high tension leads to the center post of two old school automotive type distributors (which are simply rotors and caps) before distribution to automotive spark plugs, two in the top of each cylinder head.
+The movement of the coils thought the magnetic field creates the high voltage current which is then transported by high tension leads to the center post of two old school automotive type distributors (which are simply mechanical rotors and caps) before distribution to automotive spark plugs, two in the top of each cylinder head.
 The ignition system is fixed timing and, therefore, removes the need for timing adjustment.
 It has suppression resistors to prevent radio interference.
 The ignition system is fully redundant, self generating and does not depend on ships battery power.
-Much like a Rotax engine.
+Much like a Rotax and LyCosaurus engine.

 The engine is fitted with a 1 kW starter motor, which is also manufactured by Jabiru and provides very effective starting in all conditions.
 It has very low vibration levels, however it is also supported by four large rubber shock mounts attached to the engine mounts at the rear.